animist-os/crux/NOTES.md

-NAMING

-  change pip to pip
-  change motif to mot or lexon / glosson

 POLYPHONY

-voices come from other voices, no grand martrix — crux is about relative relationships / deltas
+voices should derive from other voices, no grand martrix — crux is about relative relationships / deltas

 a second voice is a  copy with variations

- the issue with diad's actually suggests whole new mot
+the issue with diad's actually suggests a whole new mot

 maybe add an anchor option to pip (or mot) that means it dervices its ptche from a named mot

-* ^ ~ n
-.*  .^  .~ .n

-.~ makes no sense and suggests tilde is a mot-level transform, like {}

-add a way to remove either timescales or steps so we can use a mot in an operation on one domain only

-simpler might be a way to coerce an abs value on all members of a mot.   so [0:1/2] * [0:_] == [0]

-[0, -1 & 1 * 3, -2 & 0]

-two flavors of dot, * and ^ (currently we have implemented *

-think about | vs ? to solve dealer’s choice at ffirst vs random

-do we need tagging?
+do we even need tagging?